Find Affordable College Courses

 Read More…

-University of Puget Sound came in at #8 in this year’s edition of the Best Biological & Biomedical Sciences Schools in Washington ranking.
+University of Puget Sound did quite well in this year’s ranking of the best schools for biological and biomedical sciences students.
+It came in at #8 on the list.
 Puget Sound is a small private not-for-profit school located in the city of Tacoma.

 After completing their degree, biological and biomedical sciences graduates from Puget Sound carry an average student debtload of $24,654.

-Eastern Washington University came in at #9 in this year’s edition of the Best Biological & Biomedical Sciences Schools in Washington ranking.
-Located in the fringe town of Cheney, EWU is a public school with a large student population.
+Eastern Washington University did quite well in this year’s ranking of the best schools for biological and biomedical sciences students.
+It came in at #9 on the list.
+Located in the town of Cheney, EWU is a public college with a large student population.

 On average, biological and biomedical sciences graduates from EWU take out $24,035 in student loans while working on their degree.
 This translates to an average monthly loan payment of $130, based on a 10-year repayment plan.

-Read full report on Biological & Biomedical Sciences at Eastern Washington University
+Full Biological & Biomedical Sciences at Eastern Washington University Report

 #10